How Much Is Dog Food?

 - Serve your dog dry food

 Not only does dog dry dog food come in larger packets, but it’s also generally cheaper than wet food on a meal to meal cost average.
 A wet food can needs to be consumed that day once it’s opened.
-If you choose high quality canned dog food, that can cost you between $40-70 for one can.
-Whereas, you can spend around the same amount for an 8-12kg bag of dry food that will last your dog a lot longer.
+If you choose high-quality canned dog food, that can cost you between $4 - $7 for one can.
+Whereas, you will get far more servings from a bag of dry food that will last your dog a lot longer.

 It’s up to you whether you serve your pup wet or dry food.
 But if you want to save money, dry food is the more economical choice.